 Let’s say the same property, listed for $200,000, has historically charged $1,800 for monthly rent.
 This property wouldn’t pass the 1% rule because the monthly rent is less than $2,000 (or 1% of the purchase price).

 In this case, you would continue your search for a more profitable rental property or make an offer of no more than $180,000 to purchase the home.

 The 1% Rule And Other Investment Rules In Real Estate

 When it comes to real estate investing, the 1% rule isn’t the only method used for determining the best opportunities to buy a rental house.
 Other popular methods include the gross rent multiplier, the 70% rule and the 2% rule.

 Gross Rent Multiplier

-The gross rent multiplier (GRM) is used to gauge the amount of time to pay off the investment.
-It is the purchase price divided by the gross annual rent.
+The gross rent multiplier (GRM) gauges the amount of time to pay off the investment.
+It’s the purchase price divided by the gross annual rent.
 The total you get is the number of years it will take to pay off the investment using just your rental income.
 The lower the GRM, the more lucrative the property may be.